KLV96/Car-Agency-Project/READ_FEATURES_OF_THE_WEBSITE.md

  * delete existing customers.
  * Change passowrds of existing customers.

-Please not that all these features are requested by the client.
+Please note that all these features are requested by the client.